Prepared by Mawlana Dr. Mateen A. Khan MD and Dr. Ramzan Judge, PharmD

 Summary

 Generally, heparin is impermissible when alternatives are available.
-Permission exists within the Sharī`ah for heparin if the treating practitioner in consultation with a pharmacist determines that only heparin is a viable medication for the current medical need.
+Permission exists within the Sharīʻah if the treating practitioner, in consultation with a pharmacist, determines that only heparin is viable for the current medical need.

 Introduction

 Anticoagulants derive their pharmacologic effect by acting at different sites of the coagulation cascade.
-Some act directly by enzyme inhibition, while others indirectly, by binding to antithrombin.
+Some act directly by enzyme inhibition, while others indirectly bind to antithrombin.

 Heparin is sourced only from animal tissue.
-The primary sources across the globe are porcine or bovine.
+The primary sources worldwide are porcine or bovine.
 Currently, the only FDA-approved source of heparin in the US is from porcine intestinal mucosa.[ii]
-Given its common use in the inpatient and outpatient setting, unfractionated and fractionated heparin poses a significant problem for Muslim patients.
+Given its common use in the inpatient and outpatient setting, unfractionated and fractionated heparin pose a significant problem for Muslim patients.

 Allah, the Exalted, states: